espressif/sphinx_rtd_theme/README.rst

 Versions file
 ^^^^^^^^^^^^^

 The file found at the ``versions_url`` location should be a JavaScript file describing all current versions.
-It is loaded by JavaScript in the theme and used to build the version switching popup in the bottom left.
+It is loaded by JavaScript in the theme and used to build the target and version switching selector.

 The file should take this form:

 .. code-block:: javascript

     var DOCUMENTATION_VERSIONS = {
-            "DEFAULTS": { "has_targets": false },
+            "DEFAULTS": { "has_targets": false, supported_targets: [] },
             "VERSIONS": [
-                { "name": "latest", "has_targets": true },
+                { "name": "latest", "has_targets": true, supported_targets: [ "esp32", "esp32s2", "esp32s3" ] },
                 { "name": "v4.0" },
                 { "name": "v3.3.1" },
                 { "name": "v3.3", "old": true  },